Google

 Pictured above is a "Narlka," which is where several families get their water source for cooking, bathing, and washing.

-About 99% of the homes we saw in this village were breaking down, extremely tarnished and abandoned-looking although there were whole families living in them!
-The spiritual and practical side of me realizes that constructive change has to start from the inside, and then it can permeate outwards!
-Unfortunately the villagers cannot make the changes themselves; they need resources, practical tools, and assistance from external sources.
+Approximately 99% of the homes we observed in this village were deteriorating, appearing extremely tarnished and abandoned, even though entire families were living in them.
+I understand that constructive change must begin from within and then radiate outward.
+Unfortunately, the villagers cannot implement these changes on their own; they need resources, practical tools, and assistance from external sources.

 Pictured are young girls trying to keep a home clean by sweeping the floors.